 To assess that children have learnt more and remember more in their weekly RE lessons, assessment for learning is embedded deeply across the school and can be seen in all year groups and in all lessons.
 Pupils regularly use white boards and other aids to enable teachers to judge their level of understanding and recall.
 Pupils complete assessment quadrants at the end of a topic to gauge their understanding and to assess their own progress.

-Some examples of R.E. work.
+Some examples of R.E. work and enhancements.

 Year 6 had a visit from Reverend Corley and learnt about Easter.
 Year 6 pupils have been studying the topic 'What do Christians believe about Jesus' death and resurrection'.
 They have learnt about what happens in Church during Holy Week.